Workiva/over_react/doc/wrapping_js_components.md

 @JS('MagicalJsPackage.SomeJsComponent')
 ```

-> Reminder: The JavaScript bundle for the JS must be added to the HTML page as script, [similar to how React is added](https://github.com/Workiva/react-dart/blob/e5d995927cbdfc6722d7313c172dd6c58dcbb586/example/js_components/index.html#L19-L20), or else this interop step will always fail.
+> Reminder: The JavaScript bundle for the JS must be added to the HTML page as a script, [similar to how React is added](https://github.com/Workiva/over_react/blob/82cacd3c12ab99b7a6fd9ddb0698a0cc844aa8a8/example/builder/index.html#L36-L37), or else this interop step will always fail.

 To check that the correct name is, you can use the browser devtools to attempt to access the property on the window.
+If the property is valid and generally where you expect it to be then it's likely correct.

 <img src='./images/ui_js_component/interop_ref.gif' alt='Accessing the property in the devtools' />